 When deciding on your sales mapping software, look out for these features:

 However, you also need the ability to draw custom boundaries based on your established territories and account for any on-the-fly pivots you need to make.

 The best software mapping software also allows you to include Census-based demographic data, such as age, education, income, transportation, labor, gender, and more.
 This will help your sales team understand their customers better and improve your ad targeting’s efficacy.

-Route planning tools will help your team save a lot of time by calculating the shortest-possible routes, project travel time and distance between locations, and create and save your sales routes.
-Look for a route optimization tool that will also allow you to easily change your route order, plot multiple routes to account for different scenarios, and plot an unlimited number of stops.
+Route planning tools will help your team save a lot of time by calculating the shortest-possible routes, projecting travel time and distance between locations, and creating and saving your sales routes.
+Look for a route optimization tool that allows you to easily change your route order, plot multiple routes to account for different scenarios, and plot unlimited stops.

 Sales teams value Maptive for its rich feature set, including its built-in route optimization, ability to add and share customer insights and leads, and its robust filtration tool—particularly the “average sale” filter, which enables sales teams to target high-value leads.

 Maptive allows you to create efficient sales routes with unlimited stops almost instantly.
 Simply and securely upload your location-based data on their 256-bit SSL-encrypted software and receive a fully customizable and easy-to-navigate map.

 With a full feature set focused on intuitive route and territory design optimization, deep customization, and complete territory insights—including heat maps and demographics, Maptive is the best overall sales mapping software.

 Interested in trying Maptive?
 Maptive offers a free, no-risk, 10-day trial—no credit card required, so you can start mapping now.